hkotek/hkotek.com/_posts/2026-01-26-translating-linguist-to-tech-skills.md

 To state the obvious, if you perform data analysis on your experimental/computational results, you're doing the kind of analysis you might also do in a tech job.
 The most common language for data analysis in tech is *python*, whereas you might be more used to working in R in academia, but the concepts are the same.
 It's advisable to take the time to learn the basics of python syntax, so you can translate your skills into a more employable language.

 Likewise if you're building models, using neural nets, experimenting with LLMs, using other computational tools, those are skills that will be directly relevant to a tech job.

+## More X *is like* Y

+There are some non-core parts of my job that I can try to liken to stuff as I used to do as a linguist, maybe stretching it a little.

+1. **Grant writing** is kinda like

 &nbsp;